-If all eight of the "Overload" LEDs on the LARC2's meter bridge light, the DSP is overloading internally.
+If all eight of the "Overload" LEDs on the LARC2's meter bridge light (called accumulator overflow), the DSP is overloading internally.
 (Certain combinations of parameter settings can cause this.)
-Reducing input levels may or may not cure the problems.
+Reducing input levels may or may not solve the problem.